Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

 Fresno State defeats SDSU 52-40 in Bulldog Stadium

-Cameron Norcorss is in his second season at Fresno State serving as the Bulldogs' offensive line coach.
+Cameron Norcorss is in his third season at Fresno State serving as the Bulldogs' offensive line coach.
 He was hired on Jan.
 20, 2012.

 Norcross' entire 11-year coaching career before joining the Fresno State staff was spent at his alma mater, Nevada, where he helped lead the Wolf Pack to seven-straight bowl appearances from 2005-11.
 A three-year letterman on the Wolf Pack offensive line (1997-99), Norcross was an All-Big West selection in 1998.